 Our partnership with the Indiana University School of Medicine includes access to the latest research, which translates to better outcomes for our patients.

-IU Health Saxony Hospital is also proud to offer $49 heart scans for patients at risk for heart disease.
+IU Health Saxony Hospital also is proud to offer $49 heart scans for patients at risk for heart disease.
 These screenings are done with same-day preliminary results.
-To schedule a $49 heart scan please call 317.962.3580.
+To schedule a $49 heart scan or to purchase a heart scan gift card for a loved one, please call 317.962.3580.

 Jump ahead on this page